YevgenyY/RepData_PeerAssessment2/Report.md

 ---
-title: "Tornados and Floods are most dangerous weathere events by their impact on public health and economy"
+title: "Tornados and Floods are most dangerous weather events by their impact on public health and economy"
 author: "Yevgeny V.Yorkhov"
 date: "03/22/2015"
 output: html_document